Does an extension always have to be box shaped?

 Culverden Road: a period home re-imagined

 When Carolyn and David first got in touch, a tired glass conservatory was dominating the rear of their London period home.
 It sat more than a metre above the garden, was poorly insulated, and cut the kitchen and hall off from the outside.
-A simple glass box would have been cheaper, but less rewarding.
-Instead, we worked with the language of the existing house, the lines of the old conservatory, and the level changes to the garden to create a triangular, partially cantilevered garden room.

 The angled walls and asymmetric roof echo the original sloping roofs while opening diagonal views to the garden and common beyond.
 From the inside, a glass-to-glass corner supported by a slender steel column dissolves the edge, and a discreet glass guard keeps the threshold safe without blocking views.
 The zinc roof seams fan toward a discreet valley, giving the extension a crisp, durable profile that planners welcomed as subservient to the host villa.
+In planning terms, “subservient” means the extension sits comfortably alongside the original house rather than competing with it.

 Aerial three-quarter exterior view of triangular zinc-roofed extension to London period home.